torik42/YaLafi/README.md

 [Remarks on implementation](#remarks-on-implementation)

 **Notice.**
-The library of LaTeX macros, environments, document classes, and packages is still rather restricted ([list of macros](list-of-macros.md)).
+The library of LaTeX macros, environments, document classes, and packages is still rather restricted, compare the [list of macros](list-of-macros.md).
 Please don't hesitate to
 [raise an Issue](https://github.com/matze-dd/YaLafi/issues),
 if you would like to see something added.